bdqnghi/bi-tbcnn/README.md

 # Siamese Neural Network based on Tree-based Convolutional Neural Networks (TBCNN)

-Implementation of the Siamese-TBCNN on top of TBCNN, which is the following paper:
+Tensorflow Implementation of the Siamese-TBCNN on top of TBCNN, which is the following paper:

 ["Convolutional Neural Networks over Tree Structures for Programming Language Processing" Lili Mou, et al.](https://arxiv.org/pdf/1409.5718.pdf)